AfterShip/json-schema-docs-generator/README.md

 - `destination`: The directory/path where generated HTML files should be saved
 - `pages`: An object where the key represents the HTML file name and the value is an array of schema IDs that should be included on that page.
 Optionally, a string of "*" can be used to include all schemas. (e.g., `{"index": "*"}`)
 - `examples`: (Added in fork) An object to determine how to handle the examples.
 The object have two keys: `outputToFile`(defaults to `false`) and `outputFolder`(defaults to `examples/docs/`).
 - `dataOptions`: (Added in fork) An object with one key: `differentiateEndpoints`.
 Set to true to group the schemas into two different groups.
 One for endpoints and one for domainObjects without resource endpoints.
+- `templateHelpers`: (Added in fork) An array of paths to helpers that will be used in the templates.

 ### Example configuration ###
 Below is an example configuration in your `package.json`: